Butternut Squash Curry

 - Curry powder: regular curry powder from the grocery store works here.
 This adds another dimension and more flavour to the curry in addition to the curry paste.

 - Soy sauce: if needed use gluten-free soy sauce or tamari.

 - Coconut sugar: you can substitute palm sugar, maple syrup or agave if needed.

-- Lime: a squeeze of lime juice will brighten up all the flavours in the curry.
+- Lime: a squeeze of fresh lime juice will brighten up all the flavours in the curry.
 It’s also nice to serve this dish with a wedge of lime.